FGasper/zmodemjs/README.md

 message about it to the console.
 For the most part we can accommodate these because they happen between ZMODEM headers; however, it’s possible to “poison” such messages, e.g., by sending a file whose name includes a ZMODEM header.
-That’s not a normal circumstance, though.
+So don’t do that. :-P

 # IMPLEMENTATION NOTES